martin-p-bauer/2018_JWP/Part2_ToC.md

 show concrete code example?

 ## How to create ontologies?
-Protege is one of the most popular tool to learn how to create an ontologies.
-Protégé is a software having a Graphical User Interface (GUI) to design and develop ontologies.
+Protege is one of the most popular software to learn how to create ontologies.
+Protégé provides a Graphical User Interface (GUI) to design and develop ontologies.
+You can either set up Protege on your computer or use the web collabative Protege tool.

 Protege tool: https://protege.stanford.edu/

-Here a set of pointers to develop your first ontology:
+A set of pointers to develop your first ontology:
 - Protégé Tutorial [Horridge et al. 2011] – Design the Pizza ontology.
 Check if there is a more recent documentation.

   Documentation: http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf